 - The underlying cause of infertility – some cases of infertility have a lower rate of success compared to others.

 - Quality of treatment provided by your fertility clinic

 While in most cases the doctor is able to provide an explanation for IVF failure, patients need to understand that IVF cycles fail even when everything is done right.
-It happens even in cases where the patient received the best possible treatment, had good quality eggs and procedures were accurately followed.
+It happens even in cases where the patient received the best possible treatment, had good quality eggs, and procedures were accurately followed.

 Once the embryo has been transferred into the uterus, your doctor has no control over the fate of the embryo.
 For reasons still unknown to medical science, some embryos simply fail to attach to the uterine wall.

-Patients who suffer from poor endometrial receptivity (a condition which results in the embryo being rejected by the uterine lining) are given treatment to improve the chances of successful implantation.
+Patients who suffer from poor endometrial receptivity (a condition that results in the embryo being rejected by the uterine lining) are given treatment to improve the chances of successful implantation.
 However, an IVF cycle can still fail, sometimes for reasons that only nature understands.

 A good fertility doctor would never commit cent percent success to a patient, and a knowledgeable and informed patient would have realistic expectations regarding the success of the IVF cycle.

 Should I go for another IVF cycle?

 For women who choose to preserve the extra embryos from the first IVF attempt, the second cycle becomes a lot simpler, as they don’t have to undergo another round of ovulation induction and egg retrieval.